Stream Protocols

 Example: a:{"toolCallId":"call-123","result":"tool output"}\n

-A part indicating the one roundtrip (i.e., one LLM API call in the backend) has been completed.
-This is necessary to correctly process multiple stitched assistant calls, e.g. when calling tools in the backend, and using roundtrips in useChat at the same time.
-It includes addition metadata, such as FinishReason and Usage, for that roundtrip.
-This part needs to come at the end of a roundtrip.
+This part is necessary to correctly process multiple stitched assistant calls, e.g. when calling tools in the backend, and using steps in useChat at the same time.

 Finish Message Part